wksheehan/wksheehan.github.io/_posts/2016-07-29-editing-prs.markdown

 Underneath their stand-up desks are footstools where they rest one foot to alternate the weight, which is nice to have after hours of standing.

-They also have multiple screens that display one computer, between which they can drag windows between.
+They also have multiple screens that are hooked up to one computer, between which they can drag and view several windows at once.
 It reminds me a lot of the Iron Man movies, where Tony Stark does the same thing but with a touch-screen hologram thing.
 ![Image of Tony Stark](https://scifiinterfaces.files.wordpress.com/2015/11/avengers_pullvp-02.png?w=545)